-Your Entity should require evidence of workers' compensation insurance.
-However, if the consultant has no employees, for example a sole practitioner or a partner in a firm with only contracted support staff, then Workers' Compensation is not required by the State.
-If that's the case, request written confirmation from the consultant before agreeing to waive the coverage.
+Your Entity should require evidence of Workers' Compensation insurance.
+However, if the other party has no employees, for example a sole practitioner or a partner in a consulting firm with only contracted support staff, then Workers' Compensation is not required.
+Many persons in that position will purchase Short and/or Long-Term Disability to cover their own exposure.